SAP-samples/hana-xsa-live-reporting/README.md

     - Version 2.3.5.2 or higher of the Data Provisioning Agent available in the [SAP Development Tools](https://tools.hana.ondemand.com/#cloudintegration) or the [SAP Software Downloads Center](https://launchpad.support.sap.com/#/softwarecenter/search/dpagent)

 - To clone the calculation views:
-    - SAP Cloud Platform, SAP HANA Service in Cloud Foundry (requires a productive account) **or** SAP HANA (on-premises) with XS Advanced.
+    - SAP Cloud Platform, SAP HANA Service in Cloud Foundry (requires a productive account) **or** SAP HANA (on-premises) with XS Advanced (including, SAP HANA, express edition).
 The trial account in Cloud Foundry can only be used with the test data and does not allow for integration with SAP Analytics Cloud.
     - SAP Web IDE Full Stack in SAP CLoud Platform **or** SAP Web IDE for SAP HANA in XS Advanced
     - Permissions to create a user-provided service in the same organization and space in which the HDI container will be deployed
 - To expose the models through Information Access